borntofrappe/FreeCodeCamp-URL-Shortener/README.md

 ### mLab

-[mLab](https://mlab.com) is used to host the database storing the URLs behind the application.
+[mLab](https://mlab.com) is used to host the database storing the URLs for the application.
 Here's a few pointers to get up and running with the service:

-- choose to first _create a new database_, picking the most conventient options for the location and features;
+- choose to first _create a new database_, picking the most conventient options for the location and features.

 - once the database is set up, direct yourself toward the _user_ tab and opt to _add a database user_.

-  Detail here a _username_ and a _password_, which need to be remembered to later connect the application.
+  Detail here a _username_ and a _password_, which need to be remembered as to later link the application and the specific database.
 Be wise not to tick the _read-only_ checkbox, as you'll want to update the database as needed.

   A JSON object will be automatically generated for each user, with a few details on the role and database.